UNESCO/Juan Bosch Prize for the Promotion of Social Science Research in Latin America and the Caribbean

 The Prize was instituted by the Executive Board, at the initiative of the Government of the Dominican Republic, in connection with the commemoration of the centenary of Professor Bosch’s birth in 2009.
 In creating the Prize, the Member States on the Executive Board recognized the remarkable contribution of Professor Juan Bosch to the study of social and political processes in the Dominican Republic and the Caribbean region.

-Its purpose is to reward the best social science thesis written by young researchers in the Latin American and Caribbean region, and that has made a significant research contribution to the promotion of social science research geared to social development policies.
-The Prize shall be awarded to the author(s) of the prize-winning thesis.
+Awarded every two years, the Prize is intended to reward the best social science thesis of young researchers.
+The thesis, on a Latin America and the Caribbean subject, has to have made a significant research contribution to the promotion of social science research geared to social development policies in the region.